metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_auth_policy_v1beta2_manifest.md

 Optional:

-- `cache` (Attributes) Caching options for the resolved object returned when applying this config.Omit it to avoid caching objects for this config. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--cache))
+- `cache` (Attributes) Caching options for the resolved object returned when applying this config.Omit it to avoid caching objects for this config. (see [below for nested schema](#nestedatt--spec--overrides--rules--authorization--cache))
-- `kubernetes_subject_access_review` (Attributes) Authorization by Kubernetes SubjectAccessReview (see [below for nested schema](#nestedatt--spec--overrides--rules--response--kubernetes_subject_access_review))
+- `kubernetes_subject_access_review` (Attributes) Authorization by Kubernetes SubjectAccessReview (see [below for nested schema](#nestedatt--spec--overrides--rules--authorization--kubernetes_subject_access_review))
 - `metrics` (Boolean) Whether this config should generate individual observability metrics
-- `opa` (Attributes) Open Policy Agent (OPA) Rego policy. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--opa))
+- `opa` (Attributes) Open Policy Agent (OPA) Rego policy. (see [below for nested schema](#nestedatt--spec--overrides--rules--authorization--opa))
-- `pattern_matching` (Attributes) Pattern-matching authorization rules. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--pattern_matching))
+- `pattern_matching` (Attributes) Pattern-matching authorization rules. (see [below for nested schema](#nestedatt--spec--overrides--rules--authorization--pattern_matching))
 - `priority` (Number) Priority group of the config.All configs in the same priority group are evaluated concurrently; consecutive priority groups are evaluated sequentially.
-- `route_selectors` (Attributes List) Top-level route selectors.If present, the elements will be used to select HTTPRoute rules that, when activated, trigger the auth rule.At least one selected HTTPRoute rule must match to trigger the auth rule.If no route selectors are specified, the auth rule will be evaluated at all requests to the protected routes. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--route_selectors))
+- `route_selectors` (Attributes List) Top-level route selectors.If present, the elements will be used to select HTTPRoute rules that, when activated, trigger the auth rule.At least one selected HTTPRoute rule must match to trigger the auth rule.If no route selectors are specified, the auth rule will be evaluated at all requests to the protected routes. (see [below for nested schema](#nestedatt--spec--overrides--rules--authorization--route_selectors))
-- `spicedb` (Attributes) Authorization decision delegated to external Authzed/SpiceDB server. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--spicedb))
+- `spicedb` (Attributes) Authorization decision delegated to external Authzed/SpiceDB server. (see [below for nested schema](#nestedatt--spec--overrides--rules--authorization--spicedb))
-- `when` (Attributes List) Conditions for Authorino to enforce this config.If omitted, the config will be enforced for all requests.If present, all conditions must match for the config to be enforced; otherwise, the config will be skipped. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--when))
+- `when` (Attributes List) Conditions for Authorino to enforce this config.If omitted, the config will be enforced for all requests.If present, all conditions must match for the config to be enforced; otherwise, the config will be skipped. (see [below for nested schema](#nestedatt--spec--overrides--rules--authorization--when))

-<a id="nestedatt--spec--overrides--rules--response--cache"></a>
+<a id="nestedatt--spec--overrides--rules--authorization--cache"></a>
-### Nested Schema for `spec.overrides.rules.response.cache`
+### Nested Schema for `spec.overrides.rules.authorization.cache`

 Required:

-- `key` (Attributes) Key used to store the entry in the cache.The resolved key must be unique within the scope of this particular config. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--cache--key))
+- `key` (Attributes) Key used to store the entry in the cache.The resolved key must be unique within the scope of this particular config. (see [below for nested schema](#nestedatt--spec--overrides--rules--authorization--cache--key))

 Optional:

 - `ttl` (Number) Duration (in seconds) of the external data in the cache before pulled again from the source.

-<a id="nestedatt--spec--overrides--rules--response--cache--key"></a>
+<a id="nestedatt--spec--overrides--rules--authorization--cache--key"></a>
-### Nested Schema for `spec.overrides.rules.response.cache.key`
+### Nested Schema for `spec.overrides.rules.authorization.cache.key`

 Optional: